My Poem “Traverse”

 you keep warm and think even more about

-the needs and the wellbeing of those you love...
+the needs and the well-being of those you love...

 you can never truly predict what the conditions